Try it out

 </pre>

-message, all the snippets are collected and given a ‘snippet-x’ identifier.
+A message handler is registered for message events.
+For the renderready message, all the snippets are collected and given a ‘snippet-x’ identifier.
 Each snippet is passed to makeCodeRenderPre to get a block image for it.
-When the block image is returned in the renderblocks
+When the block image is returned in the renderblocks message, the message identifier is matched to a pre tag and the element is replaced by an img element containing the block image data.

 This example uses standard DOM methods but feel free to write it using your favorite JS framework.